MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

    This means that, when the event has been handled, the original state can be restored and program execution resumed from the point where the exception was taken.

 For example, an *IRQ request* is an exception that can be recovered by handling the hardware request properly.
-On the other hand, an *Undefined Instruction* exception suggests a more serious system failure which might not be recoverable.
+On the other hand, an *Undefined Instruction* exception suggests a more severe system failure that might not be recoverable.

 The exceptions that cannot be recovered are named **hardfaults**.